The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared

 We also compute the Pearson correlation coefficients, $\rho$, for both the simulations and data and obtain similar results between the simulations and data.
 The achromatic simulated data have a Pearson $\rho$-value of 0.65 while the dust-based simulated data value is 0.64.
-The Pearson $\rho$-values for the data are comparable to those from the simulations at 0.66 for \textit{gri}- vs.~\textit{JH}-band HRs and 0.53 for \textit{co}- vs.~\textit{JH}-band HRs.
+The Pearson $\rho$-values for the data are comparable to those from the simulations at 0.66 for \textit{gri}- versus \textit{JH}-band HRs and 0.53 for \textit{co}- versus \textit{JH}-band HRs.
 These results indicate that there is a significant correlation between HRs in the NIR and HRs in the optical.\footnote{Taking this correlation into account, when comparing mass step values between the NIR and optical, differences are small ($\sim$0.01 mag) while uncertainties are on the level of $\sim$0.04 mag.}